 3. What you actually did (if different from your plans)

 4. How you felt about what you did (rate your mood on a scale of 1-10)

 5. Situations and thoughts which may have negatively affected your mood.
 Fill out at end of day.
 Adjust and revise accordingly.

-Action-plan: In short, reach out: Call a friend or family member and get together for coffee, or go for a hike, or meet up at a park.
-Even small steps like volunteering and smiling at strangers makes a difference.
+Action plan: In short, reach out: Call a friend or family member and get together for coffee, or go for a hike, or meet up at a park.
+Even small steps like volunteering and smiling at strangers make a difference.
 In long, open up your life.